Served: 10 days

 March 1, 1888, to March 11, 1888

-On February 7, 1888, Republican Mayor Armor Smith, Jr. nominated William Sanders, “a highly intelligent” African American United States Army veteran, to the Police Board of Commissioners to be appointed as Patrolman.
-Three days later, on the 10th, his appointment was approved.
+On February 7, 1888, Republican Mayor Armor Smith, Jr. nominated William Sanders, a highly intelligent Black United States Army veteran, to the Police Board of Commissioners to be appointed as Patrolman.
+Three day later on the 10th, his appointment was approved.
 His bond was approved by the Commissioners on February 29, and by March 1, 1888, he was working as a Patrolman.

 Five days after his appointment, at 1 a.m. on March 6, 1888, while patrolling his beat at Grandview Avenue and McMillan Street, Patrolman Sanders hopped off a curb or a step and his revolver came out of his breast pocket, fell to the ground, and discharged.
 The bullet entered his foot through the ball of the heel.